Built in 1891, this two story brick Italianate style commercial building showcases projecting decorative metal window hoods.

 In 1857, George and Emma moved their family to Louisiana, Missouri.
 George went into business manufacturing iron supplies organized as Brooke, Hind & Kilpatrick.
 A fire destroyed the manufacturing plant within a year.
 George decided to open a drug store and continued in this line of work up unto the death of Emma in May 1895.
 He then sold his interests in Louisiana and moved to St. Louis where he lived until his death January 21, 1904.
 2 George and Emma had six children during their marriage.
 William Robert (1854-1919), Clara Francis (1856-1945), George Hind (1858-1924), John Bentley (1863-1864), Edward Owen (1865-1938) and Albert James (1868-1900).

-We find out through the following death notice that Albert James successfully pursued a show biz career.
-The article appeared in the Louisiana Press Journal December 20, 1900:
+Albert James successfully pursued a career in show business.
+The following statement appeared in the Louisiana Press Journal December 20, 1900:

 “A telegram received Thursday morning stated that Albert Hind had died in Argentine, Kas.
 He formerly resided in this city and was a son of Mr. George Hind who was in the drug business here for years.
 Deceased followed the show business and was considered one of the best female impersonators in the country.”